 ABSTRACT: The occurrence of extreme events changes correlations in financial markets significantly.
 The identification of trend of stock price variation which results into financial bubble has been a challenging task.
-In the present investigation an attempt is made to understand the structure and dynamics of the Indian stock market in the wake of the global financial crisis of 2008 erupted in the US.
-We have studied the time series of 128 stocks of S&P 500 index of India.
-We have considered three durations in the time series as pre, during and post crisis.
+In the present investigation an attempt is made to understand the structure and dynamics of the Indian stock market in the wake of the global financial crisis of 2008 erupted in the United States.
+We have studied the time series of 128 stocks of S&P500 index of India.
+We have considered three durations in the time series as pre-crisis, during crisis and post-crisis.
 We have constructed correlation matrices based on Pearson correlation among the stocks in three considered periods.
 We have applied the random matrix theory to test the economic importance of the data.
 We have applied the complex network approach and constructed correlation based networks.
 We have distinguished various extreme or critical events and proposed indicator of the systemic risk.
 The findings of present study are beneficial in understanding of similar crises in future and in deciding the remedial actions for the same.
 These investigations also found applications in portfolio designing and risk management.

-Keywords: Correlation matrices, Complex networks, Inverse participation ratio, Random matrix theory, Threshold Networks, Volatility,
+Keywords: Correlation matrices, Complex networks, Inverse participation ratio, Random matrix theory, Financial crisis, Volatility.

-Abbreviations: CS, complex systems; FM, Financial Markets; GFC08, Global Financial Crisis of 2008; RMT, Random Matrix Theory; CAN, Complex Network Analysis; CCM, Cross-Correlation Matrix; EVS, Eigenvalues; EVD, Eigenvalue Distribution; EVR, Eigenvector; CBN, Correlation Based Networks; DJIAUS, Dow Jones Industrial Average; NYSE, New York Stock exchange; PMFG, Planar Maximally Filtered Graphs; ISM, Indian stock Market; NSE, National Stock Exchange; WWW, World Wide Web; BSE, Bombay Stock Exchange; LEV, Largest Eigenvalue.
+Abbreviations: CS, Complex Systems; FM, Financial Markets; GFC08, Global Financial Crisis of 2008; RMT, Random Matrix Theory; CAN, Complex Network Analysis; CCM, Cross-Correlation Matrix; EVS, Eigenvalues; EVD, Eigenvalue Distribution; EVR, Eigenvector; CBN, Correlation Based Networks; DJIA, Dow Jones Industrial Average; NYSE, New York Stock Exchange; PMFG, Planar Maximally Filtered Graphs; ISM, Indian Stock Market; NSE, National Stock Exchange; WWW, World Wide Web; BSE, Bombay Stock Exchange; LEV, Largest Eigenvalue; CD, Consumer discretionary; FIN, Financials; HEA, Healthcare; IND, Industrials; IT, Information Technology; MAT, Materials; UTI, Utilities.